Dead Man's Gun

-Dead Man's Gun was a western anthology series on Showtime from 1997 to 1999.
-The series followed the travels of a gun as it passed to a new character in each episode.
-The gun would change the life of whoever possessed it.
+Dead Man's Gun was a Western anthology television series on Showtime from 1997 to 1999.
+The series followed the travels of a gun as it changed the lives of those who possessed it.

-Each episode was narrated by Kris Kristofferson.
-The executive producer was Henry Winkler.
+Every episode was narrated by Kris Kristofferson.
+The series was executive produced by Henry Winkler, who also guest starred in two episodes.

 Plot

 Set in the Old West, this anthology follows the eponymous artifact, a handsome yet cursed gun that brings either disaster or fortune to whoever possesses it.
 In some cases of the former consequence, the gun's more villainous owners are killed at the end of the episode, while in others they live but suffer for their misdeeds.